When it comes to your content marketing strategy, blogging should be home base.

 If you have an effective content marketing strategy, then the results you get from blogging will far surpass any short-term traffic from temporary search ads.

 Yes.
 You'll generate THREE TIMES more leads via blogs than through ads.

 So why break the bank when you can bang on your keyboard and flex those brain cells on the path to content creation?!

 2. Blogging drives traffic to your website and is perfect for SEO.

-In a recent content marketing survey of 2,562 marketers worldwide, blogging came out on top as the most critical content marketing tactic for 2018.
+In a recent content marketing survey of 2,562 marketers worldwide, 52% of markters defined blogging as their most critical marketing tactic.

 Given the fact that there are 105 documented "content marketing tactics" to begin with, blogging coming in at #1 is a true testament to the power of the blog!

 If you've got your finger on the pulse of industry trends and your clients' needs, then you already know that your company blog is the perfect platform to remain true to your brand.